siims/calculating_polygenic_scores/README.md

 *Disclaimer: Genome analysis is computation heavy, some steps here might take a whole day to run depending on the hardware (ex: sequence alignment is especially heavy).*

 *TODO:*
-* [ ] how to search your dna for a specific variance
+* [ ] how to search the dna for a specific variance
 * [ ] polygenic score interpretation.
 There are many different ways methods how to calculate PGS and score numbers results vary a lot.

 ### Installation